stolksdorf/react-csstransitgroup/README.md

 # react-csstransitgroup
 Replacement for [React's css transition group addon](https://facebook.github.io/react/docs/animation.html).
 It's API and feature set are much simpler, but is has far less dependacies than React's does.
+And it's only a 100 LOC!

 ### install